 Peter Viola is an associate in the Washington, D.C. office of Latham & Watkins and is a member of the firm’s Environment, Land & Resources Practice.
 Mr. Viola’s practice focuses on complex environmental litigation, as well as regulatory and transactional support.

-Prior to joining Latham, Mr. Viola earned his JD from Georgetown University Law Center, magna cum laude.
+Prior to joining Latham, Mr. Viola earned his JD from Georgetown University Law Center.
 While in law school, he served as a law clerk at the US Department of Justice Environment and Natural Resources Division and as a law clerk at Environmental Law Institute.
-He worked on matters through Georgetown’s environmental law clinic, the Institute for Public Representation, including several administrative agency challenges.
-He also served as a board member of the student Environmental Law Society and as an editor on the Georgetown Environmental Law Journal.
+He worked on matters through Georgetown’s environmental law clinic, the Institute for Public Representation, served as a board member of the student Environmental Law Society, and was an editor of the Georgetown Environmental Law Journal.

 - "What’s Next Following the Supreme Court’s Decision in Sackett v.
 EPA?," Latham Environment, Land, & Resources Blog (June 2023)

 - "DOE Releases Draft Clean Hydrogen Production Standard, Draft Roadmap, and Hydrogen Hub Funding Opportunity," Latham Client Alert (October 2022)

 - "Federal Court Denies Nationwide Stay of Navigable Waters Protection Rule," Latham Environmental Litigation Blog (June 2020)